stephaniebetti/stephaniebetti/README.md

 👨‍💻 About Me

-🌱 I’m currently learning: [Languages/Technologies you are focusing on] 🔭 Working on: Small projects to understand algorithms, data structures, and web development basics 🎯 My goal: To become a proficient software developer and contribute to open-source projects 💡 Fun fact: I love souls like games and open world games
+🌱 I’m currently learning: Ruby, Python, Html, Java and JavaScript 🔭 Working on: Small projects to understand algorithms, data structures, and web development basics 🎯 My goal: To become a proficient software developer and contribute to open-source projects 💡 Fun fact: I love souls like games and open world games